sean1516/HomeAssistant/README.md

 *Block these from external network access and they will still work on your local network with Home Assistant.

-# Control Panel / Front End Screen Shots:
+# Front End Screen Shots:

 ## Home
 <p align="center">